tvallotton/models/README.md

 ```
 $ models migrate info
 ```
+Applied migrations need to be reverted before they can be deleted.
 ## Avaibale Attributes
 ### primary_key
 It's used to mark the primary key fo the table.